dwhieb/ling-ref/README.md

 ```js
 const lingRef = new LingRef(/* optional options object here */);
 ```

+1. Initialize `LingRef` using `lingRef.init()`.
+This will retrieve the Handlebars template and register it as a partial.
+Returns a Promise.

 1. Compile a Mendeley reference to HTML using `lingRef.compile()`.